rober12345/time-series-project-tutorial/README.md

 - Analyze the time series and study its characteristics.
 - Train a model to predict the amount of water in different areas.

 ## 🌱 How to start this project

 Follow the instructions below:

-1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
+1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template/generate).
 2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).
 3. Once the Codespace VSCode has finished opening, start your project by following the instructions below.

 ## 🚛 How to deliver this project

-Once you have finished solving the exercises, be sure to commit your changes, push to your repository and go to 4Geeks.com to upload the repository link.
+Once you have finished solving the exercises, be sure to commit your changes, push them to your repository, and go to 4Geeks.com to upload the repository link.

 ## 📝 Instructions